The best ways to book or use points for this flight

 Toiletries are provided by Hungarian skincare brand Omorovicza:

 Etihad Premium Lounge Access

-In Sydney, Melbourne, New York JFK, London Heathrow and Paris CDG, you’ll gain access to the Etihad Airways First & Business Class Lounge.
+In Sydney, London, New York JFK and Paris, you’ll gain access to the Etihad Airways First & Business Class Lounge/The House.

 In Abu Dhabi, Terminal 3 hosts both a First Class Lounge & Spa and an Arrivals Lounge.

 I chose Etihad from Geneva to Sydney thanks to their relationship with Velocity.
 Velocity points are not too hard to earn and, despite the high taxes and fees, I was keen to travel with Etihad again thanks to great experiences in Business Class in the past.

 Etihad’s Diamond First Class seat and service were really solid.
 The crew on my flight were especially attentive, kind and pleasant to interact with.
 I felt sad to leave, to be honest, possibly more so than on my next flight to Sydney from Abu Dhabi.

 The bed was exceptionally comfortable and spacious, and the doors creating ultimate privacy with the Diamond Suite allow for even better rest with more privacy.